Related subjects → Tutorial , PDF/X , PDF/X-1a , Standardisation .

 • Images: Images with more than 8 bits depth per pixel are not allowed.

-The use of alternative images is forbidden.
+The use of alternative images is not forbidden, but they must not be the default for printing.

 • Pages and dimensions: Page geometry must be defined using the MediaBox, TrimBox or ArtBox.
 The BleedBox is optional and must be only used if there is a bleed printing.